 This revaluation, the imposition of utility as a central value, remains one of the most powerful legacies of Bacon and Descartes that informs all Modernity up to the present.
-The imposition of utility as a central value, a trend that begins in the Renaissance, 54 is completed by Bacon and Descartes.
+The imposition of utility as a central value, a trend that begins in the Renaissance,56 is completed by Bacon and Descartes.
 And their arguments arise from the central place that technology occupies in their philosophical systems.
 Technology, acknowledged or not, becomes the pivot of the modern scientific and philosophical endeavour.
-As one sees from subsequent developments in philosophy and science, Bacon and Descartes succeeded in introducing
+As one sees from subsequent developments in philosophy and science, Bacon and Descartes succeeded in introducing technology as a central feature of science and philosophy, at the expense of metaphysics.
+Despite the fact that later philosophers focused on metaphysical issues, the technological

-54 "Although not absolutely new, claims for the social utility of science began to be widely asserted in the seventeenth century, the conviction that science and scientific activities can promote human welfare and should therefore be encouraged.
+^{56 &}quot;Although not absolutely new, claims for the social utility of science began to be widely asserted in the seventeenth century, the conviction that science and scientific activities can promote human welfare and should therefore be encouraged.
 The ideology was activist and contrasted with the Hellenic view of the practical irrelevance of natural philosophy and the medieval view of science as the subservient handmaiden to theology.
 The ideology for the social utility of science sprang from more than one historical source.
 Renaissance magic and Hermeticism, with their belief in the possibility of controlling forces that permeate the universe, represent one route from which emerged the doctrine that knowledge can and should be made useful and practical.
 Alchemy, in both its medicinal and metallurgical forms, exemplifies another."
 (McClellan III & Dorn, 2006, 245)

-technology as a central feature of science and philosophy, at the expense of metaphysics.
-Despite the fact that later philosophers focused on metaphysical issues, the technological characteristic of Bacon's and Descartes' science and philosophy was more powerful than other tenets of their works.
+characteristic of Bacon's and Descartes' science and philosophy was more powerful than other tenets of their works.